philoywang/Dem-Data-Collection/README.md

 # Dem-Data-Collection

-This collection archives datasets that measure democracy in use in the scholarly literature, which includes V-Dem dataset, Polity5, Freedom House, Geddes, Wright, and Frantz’ autocratic regimes dataset, the Lexical Index of Electoral Democracy, the DD/ACLP/PACL/CGV dataset.
+This collection archives datasets that measure democracy in use in the scholarly literature.
 **[1.
 V-Dem](https://v-dem.net/vdemds.html)**